-RISC (reduced instruction set computer) is a microprocessor that is designed to perform a smaller number of types of computer instructions so that it can operate at a higher speed (perform more millions of instructions per second, or MIPS).
-Since each instruction type that a computer must perform requires additional transistors and circuitry, a larger list or set of computer instructions tends to make the microprocessor more complicated and slower in operation.
+RISC (reduced instruction set computer) is a microprocessor that is designed to perform a smaller number of computer instruction types, so it can operate at a higher speed, performing more millions of instructions per second, or MIPS.
+Since each instruction type that a computer performs requires additional transistors and circuitry, a larger list or set of computer instructions tends to make the microprocessor more complicated and operate slower.

-- Operating system and application programmers who use the microprocessor's instructions will find it easier to develop code with a smaller instruction set.
+- Ease.
+RISC systems make it easier for operating system and application programmers to use the microprocessor's instructions to develop code with a smaller instruction set.

-- The simplicity of RISC allows more freedom to choose how to use the space on a microprocessor.
+- Simplicity.
+RISC's simplicity enables more freedom to choose how to use the space on a microprocessor.

-- Higher-level language compilers produce more efficient code than formerly because they have always tended to use the smaller set of instructions to be found in a RISC computer.
+- Efficiency.
+Higher-level language compilers produce more efficient code than formerly because they tend to use the smaller set of instructions found in RISC computers.

 - Concurrency.
 RISC technology supports pipelining in which a number of instructions can be executed concurrently, thus increasing instruction throughput and system performance.